 Approaches in Ouray are generally short and easy, especially the Ice Park is very safe.
 The main obstacle is the extremely high avalanche danger, which can close the Camp Bird Road and even Red Mountain Pass (the main road going sough of Ouray towards Silverton).

 Slip Slidin' Away is one of the easier and short climbs off the Camp Bird Road, located in the area called Skylight.
 Hiking along the Camp Bird Road is an interesting experience - you will see climbers everywhere, and the scenery is very spectacular.
+As typical for ice it forms every year a little bit differently.
+Slip'Sliding Away is located in a cleft just a little bit past Skylight.
+It does not get any sun, the first pitch is very reliable yearly.
+The 2nd pitch is in a different condition yearly, at least per my experience - I have done the climb 3x now.

 Camp Bird Road is a very popular area to ice climb.
 The road up to Camp Bird can be very icy, so please check the conditions, and have chains ready in your car.
 The road may also be closed when avalanche danger is high.
 If the road is closed - do not attempt to walk, ski, or snowshoe along it.

 The Camp Bird Road is typically open to the Senator Gulch area, about 4.5 miles above the Ouray Ice Park.
 There is a pullout for parking - it can fit maybe 10 to 15 cars, and the parking space can get full on weekends, especially if the weather is nice.
-Approach to all climbs is along the road, which is typically snowplowed, or the snow is leveled by snowmobiles.
+Approach to all climbs is along the road, which is typically snowplowed, or the snow is leveled by snowmobiles. (can't imagine snowmobiles getting past the gate now).

 The Skylight Area is second only to the Ouray Ice Park in the popularity due to a concentration of high-quality climbs and ease of access.
 It is about 10-15 minutes walk up the road from the parking at the Senator Gulch area.
 The area is pretty obvious - there are climbs along this road, located right next to each other, many mixed climbs with obvious bolts, sometimes ropes left hanging down (climbers working on their route often leave a rope in place).
 You will most likely see many other climbers here.